Shore up your marketing efforts now!

 Great business owners know that solid marketing tactics are key to success.
 Even if you create the best gadget or app of the year, it’s likely not to gain any traction without some kind of marketing.
 And while marketing takes on many forms (snailmail, email, social media, word-of-mouth, door-to-door, articles, notes in a bottle), they all have one thing in common: action.

 Because just like in chaos theory’s butterfly effect*, even a small action can cause large-scale change down the line.
 While doing nothing leads to few sales, doing something, even small marketing efforts, will pay dividends in the future.
 How much depends on you.

 (Feeling impatient?
-Skip ahead to our key questions to ask yourself and the purple marketing calendar download.)
+Skip ahead to our key questions to ask yourself.)

 Want to avoid the January doldrums, and make the most of the Christmas sale frenzy?
 The solution is simple:

 Map it out.

 While chaos theory might lend itself towards unpredictability, market theory doesn’t have to.
 With a little planning, smart marketing offers measurable results.
 And creating a map of the upcoming market atmosphere is the place to start.
 This gives you the chance to visually see points throughout the year where you’re going to want to make plans — create action — to keep things ticking over, and holidays or events you may have overlooked in previous years.

 So, we decided it was high time we released our very top secret, never-before-seen Keetrax marketing calendar, made for entrepreneurs and change-makers like you.
 Though usually reserved for our clients, we called all hands on deck and had our best crew create the most complete (and completely awesome) marketing calendar and hashtag holiday ideas of the year.
 It features every major holiday and notable marketing day, big and small, to help you map your way to smooth sailing and ecommerce growth throughout this year, and beyond.

 Know what’s coming, and plan ahead.
 Here’s why: